 A large proportion of Kellie’s practice is in the various employment and discrimination jurisdictions.
 She also accepts briefs in administrative, trade practices, common law, and restraints of trade cases.
 She is a qualified arbitrator and mediator and has advised and appeared in coronial inquiries.
 Prior to becoming a barrister, Kellie dabbled with the idea of becoming an architect and gained an Honours degree in Communications, however, she commenced Law and found her calling.

 As a solicitor, Kellie was an Associate at Dibbs Barker Gosling (now Dibbs Barker), and specialised in employment and discrimination law.
 From 1997 until 2003, Kellie was a member of the NSW Administrative Decisions Tribunal (now NSW Civil and Administrative Tribunal).
 In April 2017, she was appointed the inaugural Chairperson of the Australian Payments Network Limited's Sanctions Tribunal.

 Kellie actively organises and participates in Greenway’s CPD/CLE program.
 She is also regularly asked to present papers and seminars.
 Most recently she has delivered papers on the impact of the #MeToo movement in Australian discrimination law and changes to the Australian Human Rights Commission Act 1986 (Cth).

-Outside of chambers, she enjoys spending time with family and friends, running, yoga, painting and music.
+Outside of chambers, she enjoys spending time with family and friends, cycling, running, yoga, painting and music.